The world of office data security is constantly evolving.

 Ready to boost your company's print strategy?
 Download our FREE Print Security Checklist!

-After all, printers, copiers, and multi-function devices are all computers too.
-They’re just too-often given a lower security priority over more visible devices like desktop computers, laptops, and smartphones.
+After all, printers, copiers, scanners, and multi-function devices are all computers too.
+They’re just given a lower security priority over more visible devices like desktop computers, laptops, and smartphones.
 However, they can be hacked just as easily, and the effects can create an impact that could significantly damage—or even destroy—your business.

 But don’t let the threat of printer cyberattack keep you frozen in fear.
 Today, there are more ways than ever to protect and secure every print device in your office and keep them safe for good.

-Neglecting printer security is an easy way to put your company’s data at risk.
+Neglecting printer cybersecurity is an easy way to put your company’s data at risk.
 Just think about how much sensitive information goes through those machines every day including customer contacts, tax forms, financial statements, budgets, confidential memos, medical information, employee data, and more.

 When malware is installed into your printer, hackers can easily intercept any and all of this data—and then who knows who’ll get their hands on it.